DanyunHe/arphia_conspersa/README.md

 bash download_data.sh
 ```

-**Note**: The download script will download all required pre-trained models automatically
+**Note**: The download script will download sample images and all required pre-trained models automatically

 ### Manual Installation